-Low indebtedness and good liquidity
+Low indebtedness and a good liquidity profile

-Barcelona has low debt compared with the city's European peers.
-In 2020, the city's direct debt increased by just 3% to €800 million from €780 million in 2019, with net direct and indirect debt/operating revenue of 29.3% as of year-end 2020, similar to the 29.6% reported in 2019 and well below its self-imposed limit of 60%.
+Barcelona has low debt compared with its European peers.
+In 2021, the city's direct debt increased by just 2% to €817 million from €800 million in 2020, with net direct and indirect debt/operating revenue of 29.1% as of year-end 2021, similar to the 29.3% reported in 2020 and well below its self-imposed limit of 60%.

-The city's indirect debt is low compared with that of other Spanish municipalities at around 6% of operating revenue in 2020.
-Indirect debt in 2020 comprised €165 million of debt incurred by public companies (€169 million in 2019) and just €1 million of debt guarantees to other related entities or companies.
-This indirect debt was mainly composed of debt from the Instituto Municipal de la Vivienda y Rehabillitación de Barcelona (IMHAB), the city's public company in charge of the construction of public housing in the city as part of a new housing plan to build around 2,500 houses by 2023, of which around 2,000 will be for social renting.
+The city's indirect debt is low, compared with that of other Spanish municipalities at around 8% of operating revenue in 2021.
+Indirect debt in 2021 comprised €241 million of debt incurred by public companies (€168 million in 2020) and just €383,000 of debt guarantees to other related entities or companies.
+This indirect debt mainly comprised debt from the Instituto Municipal de la Vivienda y Rehabillitación de Barcelona (IMHAB), the city's public company in charge of the construction of public housing in the city as part of a new housing plan to build around 2,500 houses by 2024, of which around 2,000 will be for social renting.

-Although the city plans to raise new debt of around €300 million due to the capital expenditure increase in 2021, we expect its net direct and indirect debt/operating revenue to be around 33% (35% in 2022).
-Despite the increase, this ratio will still be low and lower than its self-imposed limit of 60%.
-We consider Barcelona's debt manageable even if increasing in the following two years.
-In addition, we expect Spain's gradual economic recovery will provide further support and limit debt accumulation.
+Although the city plans to raise new debt of around €300 million because of the capital expenditure increase in 2022, we expect its net direct and indirect debt/operating revenue to be around 28% (35% in 2023).
+Despite the increase, this ratio will still be lower than its self-imposed limit of 60%.
+We consider Barcelona's debt will remain manageable even if it increases in the following two years.
+In addition, we expect Spain's gradual economic recovery to provide further support and limit debt accumulation.

-The city's liquidity is very good, with cash on hand of €661 million as of year-end 2020, equivalent to around 24% of its operating revenue, compared with €581 million a year earlier.
-This cash on hand will be more than sufficient to cover debt repayments of just €97 million due in 2021.
-The high level of cash will be sufficient to cover 82% of Barcelona's outstanding direct debt.
-We expect cash on hand to decrease but liquidity to remain good at around €475 million, as forecast by the city for year-end 2021.
+The city's liquidity is very good, with cash on hand of €685 million as of year-end 2021, equivalent to around 24% of its operating revenue, compared with €661 million a year earlier.
+This cash on hand will be more than sufficient to cover debt repayments of just €87 million due in 2022.
+Furthermore, the high level of cash will be sufficient to cover 82% of Barcelona's outstanding direct debt.
+We expect the city to have cash on hand of around €689 million, per its forecast for year-end 2022.

-Large diversified economy
+Large and diversified economy

 Barcelona is the capital of the northeastern Spanish region of Catalunya and is one of the country's most developed and wealthiest cities, acting as a decentralising counterweight to the capital city of Madrid.
-For the past few years, Barcelona's population has grown largely because of migration inflow; its 1.6 million inhabitants accounted for 3.5% of the national population and 21.7% of the Catalan population in 2020.
+For the past few years, Barcelona's population has grown largely because of migration inflow; its 1.6 million inhabitants accounted for 3.5% of the national population and 21.3% of the Catalan population in 2021.